Woocommerce

 {%raw%}{{ price | log_price }} {{ price | calculate_discount | special_price }}{%endraw%}

-Syncing with HTTP Auth #
+HTTP authentication #

-Common sync issues #
+Common sync errors #

 Below is a list of the most common errors and how to fix them.

-401 Server Error: Unauthorized #
+401 Unauthorized #

 http://username:password@woocommerce.clerk.io

-403 Server Error: Forbidden #
+403 Forbidden #

-This error happens if your server blocks the importer from accessing it.
-In most cases you simply need to whitelist the importers IP address to give it access.
+In most cases, you simply need to whitelist the importer’s IP address to give it access.

 The latest IP address can be found here.

-Also, ensure that the Public Key, Private Key and Import URL are correct for the store you are operating within my.clerk.io.
+Also, ensure that the Public Key, Private Key, and Import URL are correct for the store you are operating within my.clerk.io.

 What if I have already whitelisted but the same error still occurs?